 Introducing the Citymapper Smartbus

-This has been a long time coming.
-We’re proud to unveil our biggest kept secret: Project Grasshopper (previously known as Project Caterpillar, (previously known as Project “yo, we should buy a bus. totally.”)).
+We've unveiled our best kept secret: Project Grasshopper (previously known as Project Caterpillar, (previously known as Project “yo, we should buy a bus. totally.”)).

 We’re running a (smarter) bus service